eiz/SynchronousAudioRouter/README.md

 select which channels are to be used.

 If you receive errors initializing the SAR ASIO driver, make sure you are running your DAW as admin.
-This is a requirement of the SAR alpha build and will be relaxed eventually.
+This is a requirement of the SAR beta build and will be relaxed eventually.

 Note that the endpoints created by SAR are only active while your DAW is